 We work with our local music services to ensure every child has the opportunity of learning to play a ukulele and a recorder during their time at Perranporth.
 There are further opportunities for children to learn how to play a musical instrument with a peripatetic teacher if they choose.
 Currently these teachers offer guitar, keyboard and brass instruments.

-Through engagement in class lessons, live musical performances, singing assemblies, performances, recorder club, choir and ‘Songfest’, we want children at Perranporth School to experience joy because they feel included and musical.
-They sing a variety of songs from different genres and compose their own ideas with their own notation because all efforts are valued.
+Through engagement in class lessons, live musical performances, singing assemblies, performances, recorder, ukulele clubs and choir we want children at Perranporth School to experience ‘musical joy’ in as many ways as possible.
+They listen to and sing a variety of songs from different times or genres and compose their own ideas with their own notation because all efforts are valued.

-All of our children take part in musical performances.
+Our children take part in musical performances throughout the year.
 They can sing or play solo if they would like to.
 Children at Perranporth can describe the music they hear or play, using appropriate musical vocabulary.

 Teaching World Music is very important to us, as living in Cornwall means our children are less exposed to different cultures.
 In addition, we are very proud of our Cornish heritage and celebrate this enthusiastically on St Piran’s Day in March!